 - The remote portal cannot be inside a control field unless the origin portal is an anchor of that field.

 Note that when viewing a portal’s info card, the “Link” button will light up and ADA will say “link possible” if the first five requirements have been met.
 This doesn’t necessarily mean that you can actually link anything.
 The scanner doesn’t check any of the other conditions until it starts looking for remote portals to link to.
 Yes, ADA is a tease.

 Creating a Link

 To create a link, tap the origin portal, then tap the “Link” button.
 You will see an overhead view of your current location.
-After a few moments, the scanner will load the list of portals you can link to the origin portal.
-Any linkable portal that is visible in the overhead view will have a rotating reticule around it.
-Tap the desired remote portal to select it and see information about that portal.
-Alternately, you can tap the key tab on the right edge of the screen to open a drawer that will show all the portals you can link to, even if they’re too far away to appear in the overhead view; tap one to select that portal.
-Once you’ve selected a linkable remote portal, the “Confirm” button will light up.
-Tap it to create the link.
+After a few moments, the scanner will load the list of portals you can link to the origin portal in a carousel at the bottom of the screen.
+Select the desired remote portal to select it and see information about that portal.
+Tap the “Link” button to create the link, or tap the close button below the carousel to return to the portal information card.

 When you create a link, 250 XM is deducted from your reserves, the key to the remote portal is consumed, and you get 313 AP.
 Note that if you only have one key for a portal and you use that key to link to it, you won’t be able to remote recharge that portal anymore until you get another.